COVID-19 pandemic in the Philippines: Re-allowing of face-to-face classes

 According to the UNICEF, the Philippines is among the last countries to re-allow the conduct of face-to-face classes with the only other country to yet allow live classes being Venezuela as of September 2021.
 On November 5, 2021, CHED allowed colleges to conduct face-to-face classes at 50 percent capacity in campuses in localities under alert level 2 under certain conditions, such as a high vaccination rate among students and faculty and classrooms retrofitted.
 The DepEd will also be conducting a pilot run of face-to-face classes in 100 public schools starting November 15, 2021.
 Also the DepEd will be conducting a pilot run of face-to-face classes in 20 private schools starting November 22, 2021.
+After two years of school closure, schools reopened in-person class with the blended learning on August 22, 2022.
+In-person class resumed in full blast on November 2, 2022.

+Learning loss

+Students in the Philippines experienced learning loss and increased incidence of mental health issues during the pandemic, according to the United Nations Educational, Scientific and Cultural Organization.

 Tourism

-The NEDA reported that the coronavirus pandemic would incur a ₱22.7 billion ($448 million) monthly loss of tourism revenue for the Philippines and the impact of the pandemic could last around five to six months based from past experiences from the SARS, H1N1, and the MERS outbreaks.
-Over 5,200 flights covering two months, which was to be serviced by member airlines of the Air-Carriers Association of the Philippines, were canceled.
+The NEDA reported that the coronavirus pandemic would incur a ₱22.7 billion ($448 million) monthly loss of tourism revenue for the Philippines, and the impact of the pandemic could last around five to six months based on past experiences from the SARS, H1N1, and the MERS outbreaks.
+Over 5,200 flights covering two months, which were to be serviced by member airlines of the Air-Carriers Association of the Philippines, were canceled.
 Meanwhile, the Asian Development Bank predicts a ₱111 billion ($2.2 billion) loss in the tourism sector, while the Tourism Congress of the Philippines estimates the figures at around ₱20 billion ($395 million), considering that 12.7% of the Philippines' GDP is generated through tourism.
-Europe Solidaire Sans Frontières also reported potential damage in Philippine tourism.
+Europe Solidaire Sans Frontières also reported potential damage to Philippine tourism.

 The National Museum of the Philippines temporarily closed its complex in Manila and all branch museums throughout the country.

 The Philippine Shopping Festival, a nationwide mall sale event backed by the Department of Tourism originally scheduled on March 1–31, 2020, was postponed due to the COVID-19 pandemic.
 Several local festivals across the country were also either canceled or postponed due to the ongoing COVID-19 pandemic.